 If this happens, go directly to the search.json file in your browser, and then copy the content.
 Go to a JSON validator (http://jsonlint.com/) and paste in the content.
 Look for the line causing trouble.
-Edit the file to either exclude it from search or fix the syntax so that it doesn't invalidate the JSON.
+Edit the file to either exclude the page from search or fix the syntax so that it doesn't invalidate the JSON.
+(Note that tabs in the body will invalidate JSON.)

-The search.json file already tries to strip out content that would otherwise make the JSON invalid:
+The search.json file already tries to strip out content that would otherwise make the JSON invalid.